ATI NUR 130 Exam 4

 The client is experiencing disenfranchised grief, as they are grieving the loss of a pet and feeling alone in their grief, suggesting that their grief is not fully acknowledged or supported by others.
 This type of grief is often not openly expressed or socially recognized, making the individual feel isolated.

-A nurse is teaching a newly licensed nurse about hospice care.
-Which of the following information should the nurse include
+A nurse is assessing a client who is at the end of life.
+Which of the following findings should the nurse expect

 Explanation